symbiote-96/documentations/archcraft/after-installing.md

 >
 > 5. ssh-keygen -t ed25519 -C "your_email@example.com"
 >
-> - Note: If you are using a legacy system that doesn't support the Ed25519 algorithm, use:
+>> Note: If you are using a legacy system that doesn't support the Ed25519 algorithm, use:
->
+>>
-> - ssh-keygen -t rsa -b 4096 -C "your_email@example.com"
+>> ssh-keygen -t rsa -b 4096 -C "your_email@example.com"

 That is all.
-Finally we can check our changes with this command.
+Finally we can check our changes with these commands.

 > git config --list
+>
+> ls -al ~/.ssh

 ## Third, Install Visual Studio Code (vscode)

 I know, I know.
 Some people could prefer to keep the system in its essence, minimalist, and use some editor like Neovim.
 But let's be practical.
-Everyone use vscode in the industry.
+Everyone uses vscode in the industry.
 If you decide to use vscode, run this.

 > sudo pacman -S vscode